Website icon Xpert.Digital

 More about it here:

-🤝⏳ EU trade decision: time for decisive action against China
+🤝⏳ EU trade decision: Time for decisive action against China

-🧩 A complex network of relationships
+🧩 A complex web of relationships

 The EU and China have been closely intertwined for years.
-China is the EU's second largest trading partner, while the EU is China's largest trading partner.
+China is the EU's second-largest trading partner, while the EU is China's largest trading partner.
 This mutual dependence has strengthened both sides economically, but has also led to tensions.

-⚖️💹 Unfair trade practices and market distortions
+⚖️💹 Unfair trading practices and market distortions

 Suitable for: